F5Networks/marathon-bigip-ctlr/docs/includes/f5-csi_m/topic_csc-controller-mesos.rst

 Deploy a Marathon Application via the REST API
 ``````````````````````````````````````````````

-In the following example, we deploy an application in Marathon with the appropriate |csc_m| labels configured.
+In the following example, we deploy an application in Marathon with the appropriate |csi_m| labels configured.

 - The app (``server-app4``) has three service ports configured; only the first two are exposed via the BIG-IP (port indices 0 and 1 are configured in the ``labels`` section).
 - Marathon health monitors are configured for all three service ports.